Open door vs open applications

-In the coming year, we continue to look forward to sharing the journeys of our current and future grantees as we work towards achieving HMSTrust’s vision of “A strong, just and sustainable Victoria”.
+In the coming year, we continue to look forward to many continued and new conversations as we work towards achieving HMSTrust’s vision of “A strong, just and sustainable Victoria”.

 Lea-Anne Bradley, Grants Manager